Review and Analyze

 It's important to regularly observe the data in any active experiences.
 That said, you should ensure the data in an active experience has reached statistical confidence before you make any changes or stop it.

 Regular observation of data is especially important with Automated Personalization experiences.
 Before variants in an Automated Personalization experience have received sufficient traffic, allocation may fluctuate.
 Don't panic because this behavior is normal.
-The Monetate Personalization Engine continuously learns about your customers, so the longer you let an Automated Personalization experience run, the more data the platform collects so that you can make better decisions.
+Monetate's personalization engine continuously learns about your customers, so the longer you let an Automated Personalization experience run, the more data the platform collects so that you can make better decisions.

 Dynamic Testing experiences work best for flash sales and other short-lived promotions.
 For that reason, you should keep an eye on their performance and what was successful for future experiences—and not necessarily to make changes to an already running experience.

-Everything presented in the methodology training materials is only the baseline for the strategic approach you can take within Monetate.
-The Strategy & Insights team is here to help develop a personalized approach to your specific business goals.
-For more information, contact your Client Success Manager.
+Everything presented in these training materials is only the baseline for the strategic approach you can take with Monetate.
+The Strategy and Insights team is here to help develop a personalized approach to your specific business goals.
+Contact your Client Success Manager (CSM) for more information.